HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </update>
 ```

-#### 2.4.4) `except` tag
+#### 2.4.4) `except` Tag

-The `except` tag is used to define a document fragment template for exceptions.
-The `type` attribute can be used to specify the corresponding exception name, but the `name` attribute does not need to be specified.
+`except` tag is used to define a document fragment template for exceptions. `type` attribute can be used to specify the corresponding exception name, but `name` attribute does not need to be specified.
 When defining exception names, you must use the backtick attribute value syntax.

-When the `type` attribute is not specified, or when the `ANY` value is used, it means the default exception template, which can match any exception.
+When `type` attribute is not specified, or when `ANY` value is used, it means the default exception template, which can match any exception.

-Essentially, the content defined by the `except` tag sets the key value of the `EXCEPT` variable corresponding to the `type` key name, so the functions of the following two tags are the same:
+Essentially, the content defined by `except` tag sets the key value of `EXCEPT` variable corresponding to `type` key name.
+So the functions of the following two tags are the same:

 ```hvml
      <except>